 2. Delayed Exchanges:

 Delayed exchanges are the most common type of 1031 exchanges.
-Here the investor can conduct a delayed exchange, whereby they have 45 days to identify their replacement property and 180 days to close its acquisition.
+Here the investor can conduct a delayed exchange, whereby they have 45 days to identify their replacement property and 180 days to close their acquisition.

 3. Build-to-suit Exchanges: